pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>
 If we want to stay ahead of the pack, we're going to have to work hard and continue to innovate.

+Developers need to stay on the cutting edge of the  technology curve to stay ahead of the pack.

 </p>
 </details>